oslabs-beta/OpticQL/README.md

 ### A Note About our Repo

-* Example Server-side Code - Within the npmUser sub-folder, **and for illustrative purposes**, we have included a sample server.js file to show how our NPM package is integrated into an existing codebase.
+* Example Server-side Code - **Within the npmUser sub-folder, and for illustrative purposes, we have included a sample server.js file to show how our NPM package is integrated into an existing codebase**.
 The sample server.js file has a GraphQL schema (typeDefs and resolvers) based on The Star Wars API (SWAPI).
 If you have a PostgreSQL database URI populated with information from SWAPI, feel free to insert the URI into the models sub-folder (within npmUser) and try out OpticQL!

 <!-- CONTRIBUTING -->
 ### Contributing to OpticQL

 We greatly welcome any contributions to this application from the open source community! **See directions below**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/NewFeature`)